The Programme offers:

 Furthermore, the KSM is regularly reviewed by the University of Southampton Quality Management Team.
 The reports are sent to the General Medical Council and are incorporated in the audits.

-Also from the German side, the Hessian Ministry of Science and Art pays attention to compliance with quality standards every year and grants permission to carry out the medical study program
+On the German side, the Hessian Ministry of Science and Art annually examines the rights of the settlement requirements and grants permission to carry out the medical study program.

 - The BM(EU) Programme stands for “Bachelor of Medicine, Bachelor of Surgery European Medicine Programme”